Your monthly compliance news roundup

 Should a borrower accept a loss mitigation option offered that complies with the three conditions outlined above, the servicer will not be required to continue its reasonable due diligence efforts and will be exempt from sending the acknowledgement required under § 1024.41(b)(2) review of loss mitigation application submission.

 Financial institutions impacted by this interim rule should adjust their loss mitigation procedures to account for the ability to review and accept incomplete loss mitigation applications.
 Servicers should also be aware of borrower and plan eligibility requirements and adjust their internal processes accordingly.
 Institutions aware of these requirements should make efforts to begin reviewing incomplete loss mitigation applications for applicability.
-With this interim final rule, the CFPB has signaled its support for payment deferral programs and banks working with borrowers to alleviate the hardship they are experiencing as a result of COVID-19.
+With this interim final rule, the CFPB has signaled its support for payment deferral programmes and banks working with borrowers to alleviate the hardship they are experiencing as a result of COVID-19.

 Credit Builder Loans: Offering Consumers an Alternative Product to Establish and Build Credit